Krow10/damn-vulnerable-defi/README.md

 ## What ?

-Solutions are to be found in the *test* folder, inside the `Exploit` test function.
-Commits will track my progress, indicating which challs are currently solved inside that folder.
+All solutions can be found in the *test* folder, inside the `Exploit` test function and in the *contracts/attacker-contracts* folder.
+Took me around 5 full days to solve them all and learned quite a lot during this time about Uniswap, Flash loans, Gnosis safes, etc.

 ## Next ?

 Start reading smart contracts audits and figure out the vulnerabilities by myself.
+Get more familiar with hardhat and start to fork mainnet/testnet for replaying vulnerabilites.

 -----